 Adopters must be at least 18 years of age, have a valid driver's license or government-issued ID, provide payment, and be required to sign the adoption contract.

 We cannot finalize adoptions over the phone or online.
 This is a family decision; everyone in the adopter’s household is encouraged to meet the animal at the shelter.
-While visiting the shelter, adopters are required to provide their own masks that must be worn at all times.
 The actual adoption visit takes place in designated areas and typically lasts 10-15 minutes.
 During this time, you will be able to spend some quality time getting to know the animal and deciding if they are a match for your home.
 At the end of the visit, if it’s a match, GREAT!
 In keeping with the desire to limit visits, our expectations are that you are prepared to take the animal home the same day.
 If you are interested in adopting a dog, and you have a dog (or dogs) at home, they must successfully meet each other before completing the adoption.